Constance Sheares

-Constance Sheares (born 4 October 1941) is a Singaporean arts administrator, curator, and writer.
+Constance Alice Chengliu Sheares (born 4 October 1941) is a Singaporean arts administrator, curator, and writer.
 Sheares helped establish the National Museum Art Gallery in 1976, curating its inaugural exhibition and other major exhibitions.
 Through exhibitions, publications, and acquisitions initiated at the Museum, Sheares helped to shape the basis of art institutions and art historical discourse in Singapore.

 She was a curator at the National Museum of Singapore between 1971 and 1976, and 1982 to 1988, and later an independent curator and consultant for various organisations.
+In 2025, Sheares was inducted into the Singapore Women's Hall of Fame.

 Early life

 Born in Singapore in 1941, Sheares grew up in a Singapore recovering from World War II.
 Sheares is the daughter of Benjamin Sheares, a doctor at Kandang Kerbau Hospital who later became the second president of Singapore in 1971, and Yeo Seh Geok Sheares.

 She attended the Raffles Girls' School from 1947 to 1958.
 In 1959, she moved to the United Kingdom to attend the private boarding school, Roedean School, until 1960.
 Between 1962 and 1966, Sheares attended the Courtauld Institute of Art, graduating with a Bachelor of Arts (Honours) in European art history, later obtaining a master's degree in Asian art history from the University of Singapore, studying there from 1967 to 1970.
 Sheares would write her master's thesis on Southeast Asian textiles, with her later fieldwork and acquisitions for the museum serving as one of the most valuable resources on the subject matter.
 In 1971, she went to work at the National Museum, where she was the curator of anthropology.